-NB I will provide feedback on your drafts, but you need to make sure you allow me enough time to do so.
+I will provide feedback on your drafts, but you need to make sure you allow me enough time to do so.
 Academics have many time-constrained tasks: submitting grant applications, giving feedback to other students, reviewing papers, writing references for former students and postdocs, resubmitting papers .. all of these have a date they need to be done by and my own time-management involves planning my work to ensure this happens.
-So my scope for dropping everything to read your project draft is limited.
-I’ll find space for it over the course of two or three working days, and then you’ll need to make sure you have enough time to implement any changes.
-All of which is a long-winded way of saying: send me your draft at least a week (5 working days) before the deadline.
-I won’t put so much effort into it if it’s later than that, as I’ll know you won’t have time to implement extensive changes anyway.
-If you send it me the day before it’s due, I probably won’t have time to read it at all, and you won’t have time to act on any changes I suggest.
-So, get it in nice and early.
+So my scope for dropping everything to read your project draft is extremely limited.
+Typically I’ll find space for reading your draft over the course of three or four working days, and then you’ll need to make sure you have enough time to implement the changes I will undoubtedly recommend.
+So, you need send me your draft at least a week before the deadline, and make sure you’ve got your own time planned out to allow time to work on the feedback.

 Lab meetings and weekly updates

 While you are doing your project, you will be welcomed into the lab team.
 As part of that, you will attend weekly lab meetings at 10am on Monday morning.
 You will hear other lab members talk about what they have been doing, and in time, you will start to join in.
-Initially, lab meetings will be confusing because you won’t know the details of everyone’s projects (we’ll provide a brief background where possible, but to be honest if we went through everyone’s project every week in enough depth for you actually to follow, we’d run out of time).
+Initially, lab meetings will be confusing because you won’t know the details of everyone’s projects (we’ll provide a brief background where possible, but to be honest if we went through everyone’s project every week in enough depth for someone new to actually follow, we’d run out of time).
 But over time you will pick up more and more.
 Even if you don’t follow the details, it will still provide insight into how science is done; the discussions about what data means or what experiment to do next.
 You can always follow up with someone afterwards if you are particularly interested in their project, and have them talk you through it.
 And we definitely encourage you to ask questions – the more involved and switched-on you are, the better!